berndporr/iir1/README.md

 ## Credits

-This library has been adapted from Vinnie Falco's original work which can be found here:
+This library has been further developed from Vinnie Falco's great original work which can be found here:

 https://github.com/vinniefalco/DSPFilters

-While his original library processes audio arrays this library has been adapted to do realtime processing sample by sample.
-Also, in contrast to the original library the `setup` command won't require the filter order and instead remembers it from the template argument.
+While the original library processes audio arrays this library has been adapted to do fast realtime processing sample by sample.
+The `setup` command won't require the filter order and instead remembers it from the template argument.
+The class structure has been simplified and all functions documented for doxygen.
+Instead of having assert() statements this libary throws exceptions in case a parameter is wrong.
+Any filter design requiring optimisation (for example Ellipic filters) has been removed and instead a function has been added which can import easily coefficients from scipy.

 ## Bibliography